Importance: Context-dependence and relationality

 One heuristic to determine the importance of something relative to a domain is to ask how detailed this thing would be treated by a textbook on the subject.
 For example, in the context of the general biography of someone, if a full chapter is dedicated to the description of a single event in this person's life then this event is prima facie more important than another event described only in two sentences.
 Another heuristic is to consider the temporal and spatial dimensions of the event in relation to the size of the domain.
-For example, one reason why global pandemics, like Covid-19, are more important than local epidemics, like the Western African Ebola virus epidemic, is due to their increased spatial extension.
+For example, one reason why global pandemics, like COVID-19, are more important than local epidemics, like the Western African Ebola virus epidemic, is due to their increased spatial extension.

 Another aspect of importance, besides its dependence on a context, is that it is relational.
 This means that it involves an explicit or implicit comparison with other entities in the corresponding domain.
 So to say that stoicism is an important school of Hellenistic philosophy implies a comparison to other schools of Hellenistic philosophy, i.e. that it is more noteworthy or influential than an average school of Hellenistic philosophy.
 This is similar to other gradable adjectives, like "small" or "expensive", which carry an implicit comparison to other entities in the corresponding domain.
 For example, a baby whale is small in relation to other whales even though it is not small when compared to other forms of sea life.
-This comparison can be directly linked to the degree of the impact that the entity makes.
+This comparison can be directly linked to the degree of impact that the entity makes.
 An entity is important within a domain if it makes a bigger impact than most of the other entities belonging to the domain.